-- Site inspection checklists are included in Appendices B and C.
+- Site inspection checklists and hotel contracts are included in Appendices B, C and D.

-- Need contracts signed no later than six months after bid accepted.
+- Need contracts for the Convention Center signed no later than six months after bid accepted.

-- Cutoff date for hotel rooms/rates clearly shown in Third Announcement and on web page
+- Clearly show cutoff date for hotel rooms/rates in Third Announcement and on web page.

-- Space use plan developed two years before congress
+- Develop space use plan for Convention Centre two years before congress.

 Meeting Space Needs